-Dogs may require lifesaving blood and plasma transfusions to aid in their recovery from many conditions such as:
+Dogs may require lifesaving blood transfusions to aid in their recovery from many conditions such as:

-- Haemolytic anaemia (destruction of red cells secondary to immune mediated diseases or onion toxicity)
+- Haemolytic anaemia (secondary to immune mediated diseases or onion toxicity),

 A blood donation takes approximately 1 hour and comes at no cost to you.
 In return, you will receive a free examination, free basic blood test, a small thank you gift from us and the deepest gratitude from our patients, their families and our staff.
 The entire procedure from the donation to the transfusion is completed by highly trained staff at the WAVES veterinary hospital.
 If you would like register your dog into the blood donor program at WAVES, or you have any questions, please do not hesitate to contact us via email on firstname.lastname@example.org.